skjnldsv/read-package-engines-version-actions/README.md

 # Read node and npm versions from engines field in package.json

-Read your node and npm version versions from `package.json`
+Output node and npm version numbers from `package.json`

 ## Example workflow